 Think about it.
 “Revolving” is the opposite of “evolving” or presumably moving forward, growing and improving one’s lot in life.
 One could argue that a term like “evolving” should be applied to a change in political leadership.
 Isn’t the goal of a “revolution” to improve and better the country and government?
 And yet, a dramatic change in political order is not called an “evolution” but a “revolution“—indicating that such a change in political leadership is nothing more than a circular, repetitive motion, returning to the same starting place again, and again, and again.

 And is that not exactly what a revolution truly is, at its core?
-Is it not simply a constant state of revolutionary chaos and anarchy, following by abusive new government, followed by more revolutionary chaos and anarchy as a result of the abusive government, followed by yet another abusive government—and the endless cycle continues?
+Is it not simply a constant state of revolutionary chaos and anarchy, followed by an abusive new government, followed by more revolutionary chaos and anarchy as a result of the newly established abusive government, followed by yet another abusive government—and the endless cycle continues?

 The more I think about it, the more I realize just how perfectly the word revolution captures the essence of political revolution.
 It is the endless chaotic cycle of anarchy and tyranny, constantly revolving and never evolving, constantly ending up at the same starting point, again and again and again.
 History and modern day politics are the shining examples (think France, Germany, Russia, England, and the innumerable list of other countries who, today, continue to suffer the collapse and overhaul of one abusive, flawed government after another).